isc-projects/kea-anterius/README.md

 - Anterius functionality has been modified to support interaction with Kea servers running on remote systems, by incorporating features from the REST API exposed by the Kea Control Agent.

-- Anterius currently only supports DHCPv4 server monitoring, and can be interfaced with only a single Kea server instance at a time.
-DHCPv6 support and multiple servers are features planned to be incorporated in future releases.
+- Anterius supports monitoring and configuration of both DHCPv4 and DHCPv6 servers (provided they are operational at the selected control agent interface).

+- Anterius is also designed to interface with multiple server host machines by switching between control agent destination addresses.

 ## Features
   ### Dashboard
   The home page provides a monitoring dashboard for the connected server that compiles realtime statistics and critical operating information:
+  * Current Kea Server Hostname
+  * Operational status of Kea servers (DHCP v4/v6) and current selection.
   * DHCP Leases per second / minute
   * Total Active Leases
-  * Kea Server Running status
-  * Shared Network Utilization
+  * Shared Network Distribution & Utilization
-  * Subnet Utilization
+  * Subnet Distribution & Utilization

   ![anterius_settings_ca_address](https://raw.githubusercontent.com/isc-projects/kea-anterius/master/public/images/screenshots/anterius_dashboard.png)